eddyluursema/modeltrain/Loconet/README.md

 Volgens de Personal Edition van Loconet van Digitrax is het laatste byte de checksum zijnde de EXOR van alle bits in het bericht behalve de checksum zelf (pag.
 6): **The CHECKSUM is the 1's COMPLEMENT of the byte wise Exclusive Or of all the bytes in the message, except the CHECKSUM itself.**

-Na het aanmelden krijgen loc's een soort volgnummer in de volgorde waarin ze een snelheid krijgen toegewezen (3 was de eerste loc op de baan).
-Onduidelijk is hoe het volgnummer gekoppeld is aan de aanmelding.
+Na het aanmelden krijgen loc's een volgnummer in de volgorde waarin ze een slot kregen toegewezen (3 was de eerste loc op de baan).

 |Loc|Actie       | Bericht    |
 |---|------------|------------|